i-brnrd/patchLSD/TASK.md

 Two points to note:
 * In the [datasets](/Assets/Resources/RewardData/), the maximum reward $R_{max} = 0.35$.
 On [load](/Assets/Scripts/GameData.cs) we linearly scale rewards from $0-1$, so $R_{max}$ corresponds to a full box of [gold bars](/Assets/Scripts/Box.cs).
 It is these max normalised values that are written out as behavioural data.
 * Unity uses C# for scripting which uses zero-based indexing (as in C, Python).
 Neuro researchers use MATLAB as standard, which uses one-based indexing (as in Fortran ♥).\
-Though care has been taken to write out behavioural/EEG data in 1-based indexing, within scripts, be aware zero-based will be used.
+Though care has been taken to write out behavioural/EEG datasets using 1-based indexing, within scripts, zero-based will be used.

 ## Training